Peachtree City, Georgia: Airports

 Atlanta Regional Airport, also known as Falcon Field, is a general aviation airport that provides chartered air service.
 Since 1987, it has grown from having about 60 aircraft based at the airport to about 165.
 The runway is 5220 ft long and holds up to 60000 lb of aircraft.
 It mainly serves Peachtree City's business residents, but also serves as a place of entertainment for people interested.
 There is a viewing area provided for the public to watch aircraft take-off and land.
-The airport hosts many events throughout the year, including the Great Georgia Air Show.
+The airport hosts many events throughout the year, including the Great Georgia Air Show during October.
 The airport is the location of a National Weather Service radar station, Southeast River Forecast Center, and Weather Forecast Office, which serves 96 counties in northern and central Georgia.

 Hartsfield-Jackson Atlanta International Airport provides commercial service and is located 25 mi northeast of Peachtree City via Georgia State Route 74 and Interstate 85.

 Peachtree City was designated a foreign-trade zone by the U.S. Customs Service.
 In the U.S., a foreign-trade zone is a site in or near a U.S. Customs port of entry (in this case Hartsfield–Jackson Atlanta International Airport), designated free of customs entry procedures.